Laurel V. Mason, F-ABC

 Outside of professional interests, she enjoys watching football, reading, craft nights, playing video games and exploring new places and activities with her husband, Firefighter Mike Head and their new addition to their family, Connor Joseph who was born on July 13th!

 770-982-0210 Ext.
 212

-Ashley is the newest member of the Analytical Forensic Associates team.
-She comes to us with a strong background in the bio-tech industry and customer service.
+Amanda is the newest member of the Analytical Forensic Associates team.
+She comes to us with an exceptional background in forensic laboratory customer service.
 She is the first point of contact for the company.

 Amanda understands the role of investigations in the fire service and is ready to support you in anyway possible.